 What makes group counseling work?

 When people come into a group and interact freely with other group members, they tend to recreate those difficulties that brought them to counseling in the first place.
-Under the skilled direction of the group facilitators, the group is able to give support, offer alternatives, or gently confront the an individual.
+Under the skilled leadership of the group counselors, the group is able to give support, offer alternatives, or gently confront the individual.
 In this way, the difficulty is resolved, alternative behaviors are learned, and the individual develops new social skills or ways of relating to people.
 Group counseling has been found to be a very effective means of treatment and, in some cases, the best form of treatment for a particular individual or a particular type of concern.
 Many individuals feel that they are different because of their problems and it is often encouraging to hear that others face similar difficulties.
 Similarly, during group counseling, individuals begin to see that they are not alone.

 - Discover that you are not alone in the difficulties you are experiencing.